symbol/symbol-docs/source/concepts/namespace.rst

 Alias
 *****

-:ref:`AliasTransactions <address-alias-transaction>` link namespaces to accounts and mosaics.
+:ref:`AliasTransactions <address-alias-transaction>` **link namespaces to accounts and mosaics**.
 An alias or its linked asset can be used interchangeably when sending a transaction.
 Using the alias makes *long addresses rememberable* and *mosaics recognizable*.

 The creator of the namespace can :doc:`link the namespace <../guides/namespace/link-a-namespace-to-a-mosaic>` to an account or mosaic.
 This link will be editable, so the creator may unlink a previously set alias and link the namespace to a different asset.